CHAPTER Saf-C 900 MOTOR CARRIER SAFETY RULES

 (a) The commissioner shall consider the following when deciding to grant or deny a renewal medical waiver:

-(1) Whether the driver-applicant is able to drive the type of commercial motor vehicle without any obstruction caused by his/her physical deficiency;
+(1) Whether the driver-applicant is able to drive the type of commercial motor vehicle without any obstruction caused by their physical deficiency;

 (3) Whether the driver-applicant's certified driver record includes moving violations incurred while driving under the current medical waiver;